-A brush gutter guard, sometimes known as a hedgehog gutter guard or bottle brush gutter guard, works by simply sitting directly inside your gutter and features clumps of bristles that are all facing outwards.
+A brush gutter guard, sometimes known in Australia as a hedgehog gutter guard or bottle brush gutter guard, works by merely sitting directly inside your gutters without fasteners, and features clumps of bristles that are all facing outwards.

 As brush gutter guards are not locked into place, they are relatively easy to remove and clean as required.

-One of the biggest is that they have a tendency to get clogged quite easily, with smaller leaves and debris finding their way through the bristles and into your gutter.
-This means that you will still need to climb a ladder to remove the build-up and you may have to do this quite frequently during bush fire season.
+One of the biggest is that they tend to get clogged quite quickly, with smaller leaves and debris such as pine needles finding their way through the bristles and into your gutter.
+This means that you will still need to climb a ladder to remove the build-up, and you may have to do this more frequently than other guards.
 Alongside that, many homeowners find they might need to replace them after a few years.

-The plastic bristles are also somewhat of a fire risk, so if you are living in an area that is prone to bushfires then this is something that you should keep in mind as there are more suitable products for you on the market.
+The plastic bristles are also somewhat of a fire risk, so if you are living in an area that is prone to bushfires, then this is something that you should keep in mind as there are more suitable products for you on the market.

-Suitable for use in most homes, they are simple to install and most people are able to fit them to the gutter themselves – although if you are not confident enough or not able to, then contact a professional to do this for you.
+Suitable for use in most homes, they are simple to DIY install, and most people can fit the guard to the gutter themselves – although if you are not confident enough or not able to, then contact a professional to do this for you.

 Not sure what guard is right for your home?
-Get in touch with our expert team today and we will be happy to discuss the options you have available to you.
+Get in touch with our expert team today, and we will be happy to discuss the options you have available to you.